khvitmyhr/BackendProgrammeringExam/README.md

 For now our system is created so that one machine can only be sold in one order.
 Out fabric only produces and machine of each, so this is by purpose a one to many relationship.

-About our tests:
-Our EndToEnd tests and integration tests worls properly.
-Tho did we have som difficulties on our Unit MockBean tests, keep failiing.

 Resources:
 Our system is fundamentelly based on Jasons Repository on github, and write along in class.
 Mainly code is used from these repositories:
 Vet-clinic: https://github.com/jlwcrews2/vet-clinic/tree/main
 JPA-demo: https://github.com/jlwcrews2/jpa-demo/tree/master

 We made a system where each machine consists of multipple subassmelblies, and each subassemlies consists of multiplle parts.